 If you enjoy cooking and want to work for yourself, being a personal chef may be the perfect job.

-Personal chefs prepare all of the groceries and ingredients in order to cook meals for one or more people in their own homes.
+Personal chefs prepare all of the groceries and ingredients to cook meals for one or more people in their own homes.

 Being a personal chef is a great job for an experienced cook who enjoys spending time in the kitchen.
 You’ll need to have some experience cooking professionally and serving food to people at home.

-Zip Recruiter reports that personal chefs can make anywhere from $23 – $33 per hour depending on where they work and the experience they have.
+Zip Recruiter reports that personal chefs can make anywhere from $23 – $33 per hour depending on where they work and their experience.

 If you’re looking for a job that will allow you to work alone often but still be outdoors and on the move, consider becoming a delivery driver.
 Companies like UPS and FedEx frequently need more drivers, especially during the holiday rush.